eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 # O - Catalogues for Attestations

-Version 0.2, updated 3 Jul 2025
+Version 0.3, updated 29 Aug 2025
 [Link to GitHub discussion](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/557)

 ## 1. Introduction

 ### 1.1 Discussion Paper topic description

-This document is the Discussion Paper for European Digital Identity Cooperation Group regarding Topic O - Catalogues for Attestations
+This document is the Discussion Paper for European Digital Identity Cooperation Group on topic **O - Catalogues for Attestations**

 The ARF Development Plan [ARF_DevPlan] describes this Topic as follows:

-Requirements need to be defined to implement the catalogue of Attestation Rulebooks and attributes as outlined in ARF 1.4.1 Annex 2, Topics 25 and 26.
+> Requirements need to be defined to implement the catalogue of Attestation Rulebooks and attributes as outlined in ARF 1.4.1 Annex 2, Topics 25 and 26.
 Specifically, interfaces for registering a Rulebook and for searching and requesting rulebooks and attribute definitions should be specified.

+Following the *Commission Implementing Regulation (EU) 2025/1569 of 29 July 2025* this document discusses  **catalogue of attributes** and **catalogue of schemes for the attestation of attributes**.

 ## 1.2 Key words